Brazilian Fish Stew (Moqueca Baiana)

 - 14 oz / 400ml canned crushed tomatoes

-- 1 cup fish broth (or chicken broth or water)
+- 1 cup fish broth/stock (or chicken or vegetable, Note 3)

 Heat the 1 tbsp olive oil in a large skillet over high heat.
 Add the fish and cook until just cooked through and light golden brown.
 Remove from the skillet and set aside.